And Just Like That: 5 things we spotted in the Sex and the City trailer

 1. Tonight... is the night... when four become three

 Look, we're used to getting emotional over adverts at this time of year.
-We felt a lump in our throat over the McDonalds commercial with the cute blue monster who gets left in the wardrobe, just the same way you did.
+We felt a lump in our throat over the new McDonalds commercial with the cute blue monster who gets left in the wardrobe, just the same way you did.
 We're not robots.

 But what we weren't expecting was to feel such a strong pang of sadness within the first 12 seconds of the And Just Like That trailer.